Resume Writing 101

 ACTIVITIES AND DISTINCTIONS

 Front load these with those most important or most pertinent to your career goal.
 You may want to use specific headings such as professional organizations, computer skills, and leadership positions.
-Include any honors, scholarships or recognition awards that you have received. if you were actively involved in any clubs, teams or committees while in college, those may be included also. the key to this section is keeping it brief. if you need more detail, use the guidelines from experience and make it a complete section.
+Include any relevant honors, scholarships or recognition awards that you have received. if you were actively involved in any clubs, teams or committees while in college, those may be included also.
+The key to this section is keeping it brief.

 The trend is to keep away from any extraneous information that does not clearly connect to your career goal.
-However, if you are applying for a position in which you have experience through a hobby or leisure activity, you may want to consider adding it to your resume. for example, if you are applying for a forest ranger position and you enjoy hiking in the wilderness, include it by stating: skilled in all-terrain hiking, camping and navigating.
-What you need to ask yourself is, “Will this information help the potential employer learn more about how well i can do the job?”
+However, if you are applying for a position in which you have experience through a hobby or volunteering, you may want to consider adding it to your resume.

 POLISHING IT UP

-Once you have all of your information down on paper, decide which experiences are directly related to your objective, which are not and which are questionable. the questionable information can be used only if there is room, otherwise stick with the directly related experiences.
+Once you have all of your information down on paper, decide which experiences are directly related to your objective, which are not and which are questionable, and edit accordingly.
+The questionable information can be used only if there is room, otherwise stick with the directly related experiences.

 THE COVER LETTER